 Today I’m sharing my family’s favorite recipe for using up leftover pie crust: Cinnamon Sugar Pinwheel Cookies.

 Don’t the cookies look amazing?
-For this recipe, all you need is four ingredients, butter, cinnamon, sugar and any sort of pie crust and let me just say – they taste even better!!
+For this recipe, all you need is four ingredients: butter, cinnamon, sugar and any sort of pie crust.
+And let me just say – they taste even better than they look!!
 Just like a little cinnamon bun wrapped up in a flaky pie crust, plus the butter and sugar will crystalize a bit on the baking sheet, so you get these tiny little delicious crunchy bits of buttery cinnamon sugar that melt in your mouth.

 It always seems like I have a leftover pie crust in the fridge after a marathon baking session and its a family tradition to make these Cinnamon Sugar Pinwheels with the leftover crust.
 The recipe below is for one pie crust, but it’s an easy one to double if you have two.